Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

 **The Role of Comcast**.
 I am unclear about the extent of Comcast's role in the execution of some of the initiatives (specifically the ones about internet connectivity).
-Comcast has an afforable connectivity program which provides connection in two tiers - 9.95/mo for 50 Mbps and 29.95/mo for 100 Mbps.
+Comcast has an affordable connectivity program which provides connection in two tiers - 9.95/mo for 50 Mbps and 29.95/mo for 100 Mbps.
 Since the city discovered that an overwhelming majority of residents (75%) cannot afford more than $20 a month for internet and the PHLConnectEd program is only targeting pre-K-12 households, in what vein is the city negotiating with the largest ISP in Philadelphia about their programs?
 The plan only states that the city will push ISPs to provide more affordable options, but I was expecting to see more input from Comcast in this area, as they did help in the creation of this plan.

-**Sustainablity Funding Sources**.
+**Sustainable Funding Sources**.
 The plan talks about funding very loosely, and I was only able to learn about the financing scheme through my interview.
 I would have liked to see more about the projected cost that the initiatives will be, especially since long-term funding is a big concern and vital for the plan's success.

 ## References